By Mike Ye × Ella (AI) · TrailGenic™ Field Evidence Layer

 How do Trail Logs connect to the Protocol Series?

-How does fasted hiking affect trail performance?
+How does fasted hiking fit into the Trail Logs?

 How are Trail Logs structured for AI and agent access?